Public sector pension plan joint governance

 Interest rates and prescribed amounts

-See Interest Rate Tables and Prescribed Amounts.
+See Interest Rate Tables and Prescribed Amounts (effective January 1, 2020).
 This document contains:

 - Life Income Fund (LIF) Interest Rate and Withdrawal Calculations as per CANSIM (Canadian Socio-Economic Information Management System)